 - Complete at least 52 semester hours (including no more than 6 semester hours of clinical practicum) with a cumulative average of "B" (on a 4.0 scale) or better.
-In addition to the core curriculum (46 semester hours), the student must successfully complete a thesis, or a project, or additional coursework. - a.
-Thesis Option.
+In addition to the core curriculum (46 semester hours), the student must successfully complete a thesis, or a project, or additional coursework. - Thesis Option.
 The student must enroll in CMD 590: Thesis, for a total of 6 semester hours, successfully complete a thesis, and the Final Oral Examination. - Project Option.
-The student must enroll in CMD 589: Master's Project, for 6 semester hours, and successfully complete a project. - c.
-Additional Coursework Option.
-The student must successfully complete an additional 6 semester hours of electives within the Program, selected with the approval of the academic advisor. - Acquire the knowledge and skills required for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) by ASHA.
-Additionally, the student must successfully complete all clinical clock hours required at the time of graduation by:
+The student must enroll in CMD 589: Master's Project, for 6 semester hours, and successfully complete a project. - Additional Coursework Option.
+The student must successfully complete an additional 6

-- (a) the Communicative Disorders Program, - (b) the Mississippi State Board of Health for licensure, and - (c) ASHA for the CCC-SLP. - 3.
-Successfully complete the Graduate English Competency (and ENG 500, if required) and written Comprehensive Examinations.
+- semester hours of electives within the Program, selected with the approval of the academic advisor. - Acquire the knowledge and skills required for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) by ASHA.
+Additionally, the student must successfully complete all clinical clock hours required at the time of graduation by: - (a) the Communicative Disorders Program, - (b) the Mississippi State Board of Health for licensure, and - (c) ASHA for the CCC-SLP. - Successfully complete written Comprehensive Examinations (GACE and Praxis).
 Students who choose the thesis option must successfully complete a Final Oral Examination.